-One of my favorite ways to punish, err, strengthen, my core are roll-outs.
-The premise of the exercise is simple enough—when you roll out, using an ab wheel, a barbell or a swiss ball, your core goes into overdrive to keep your back from arching and collapsing.
+One of my favorite ways to punish, err, strengthen, my core is roll-outs.
+The premise of the exercise is simple enough—when you roll out, using an ab roller wheel, a barbell or a swiss ball, your core goes into overdrive to keep your back from arching and collapsing.

 Think of them as planks on steroids.
 (Speaking of which, if this exercise is too hard for you start with a planking routine and build your way up to roll-outs.)

 Nate Brookreson, strength coach at North Carolina State University, finds that swimmers who are having a hard time getting the most from their underwater dolphin kick don’t always have the core strength and ability to resist extension.

 “We will target these issues with anti-extension exercises, including bridging variations, push-ups and roll-outs,” says Brookreson.